How do I reach the Tulane Law School Financial Aid Office?

 - Loans from a variety of federal programs and from outside lending agencies must be repaid with interest.

 - Employment is available to students on a part-time basis.

 "Financial aid" is the sum of scholarship (from any source), educational loans (both federal and private), federal work-study eligibility and other miscellaneous funding sources (vocational rehabilitation benefits, veteran educational benefits, and Americorps benefits, to name a few).

 Financial aid at Tulane is defined as any combination of educational loans, scholarship, and/or Federal Work-Study eligibility.
 Financial aid packages may include loans of various kinds, work-study funding, and -- when possible -- scholarships.

 Scholarships awarded by the law school are most often granted on the basis of academic merit.
 Merit-based scholarships are made on the basis of the admission application.
 No other form or application is required.

 All graduate students are considered "independent" for federal aid, and therefore, parental information is not required as a prerequisite to federal aid.
-Students who are uncertain whether they will be eligible for need-based financial aid should talk with a representative of the Law School Financial Aid Office.

 How do I apply for financial aid?